alfficcadenti/splinterlands-bot/README.md

 `npm start`

+There is also a youtube video made by a user that can help windows users with the setup [here](https://youtu.be/MFxV6XeDKec)

 If you face issue related to the browser when you run the bot for the first time, be sure you have installed chromium browser.
 For Linux:
 #### install chromium
 sudo apt-get install chromium-browser